Daniel Rodriguez Ramirez

 Courses Taught

-• Qualitative Research Methods in Psychology (Future course)
+- PSY 470 Qualitative Research Methods in Psychology

 Research Interests

 My research explores the psychology of social change, aiming to understand it and promote it.
-My team examines how care workers, organizers, and minoritized people drive transformative change in their communities.
-We focus on how organizations and collectives address systemic oppression and cultivate equitable practices, like a culture of care, consensus decision-making, and accountability as healing, to support sustainable community growth.
+My team examines how care workers, organizers, and minoritized people drive transformative change in their communities, using qualitative, quantitative, and participatory/student-engaged methods.
+We examine how organizations and collectives cultivate equitable practices, such as care-based practices, consensus decision-making, and accountability as healing, to support sustainable psychological well-being.

-By learning from change-makers, I aim to understand how care-centered approaches and mutual support, especially in minoritized communities, promote fairer conditions of co-existence.
-For example, I have engaged in participatory action research (PAR) with immigrant youth, tackling problems like ICE arrests and post-pandemic recovery.
-My work highlights immigrant voices and social justice advocates, aiming to learn from minoritized groups’ efforts in shaping equitable organizational practices and community-based actions.
+By learning from change-makers, we aim to understand how transformative change and reciprocal care—especially within minoritized communities—promote fairer conditions of co-existence.
+For example, I have engaged in participatory action research (PAR) with Latine youth, tackling problems like community safety and post-pandemic recovery.
+My work aims to learn from transformative efforts to meet people’s needs, shaping equitable organizing practices and community-based actions.

-My scholarly efforts have been funded by nationals organizations like the Society for Community Research and Action (SCRA, APA Div.
+My scholarly work has been funded by national organizations like the Society for Community Research and Action (SCRA, APA Div.
 27), the Society for the Psychological Study of Social Issues (SPSSI, APA Div.
 9), the AK Rice Institute for the Study of Social Systems, and the Dolores Huerta Research Center for the Americas.

 Selected Publications/Professional Activities